matheger/matheger.github.io/_projects/1_bikeshare.md

 # SNIPPETS

-One obvious limitation of the data set is the absence of any further information on the copmany's customer base.
+One obvious limitation of the data set is the absence of any further information on the company's customer base.
 Specifically, we are unable to tell what proportion of rides are taken by returning customers, and how many subscribed customers the company actually has.

 [^fictional_company_name]: While the company in the capstone project for the Google Data Analytics course is made out to be fictional, it has a real-life equivalent: [Divvy](https://www.divvybikes.com), from which we also take the openly available data sets for analysis.